-Consensus is typically defined as a mechanism that nodes use to reach agreement on a common state of data.
+Consensus is typically defined as a mechanism that nodes use to reach agreement on what is the common state of data particular to them.
 Here is what that means.

 Consensus is achieved through an advanced consensus mechanism.
 You can think of it as a set of parameters regulating relationships between parties in a blockchain.

 A blockchain system is formed by a distributed network of computers or nodes.
 These nodes are structurally decentralized or independent from each other.
-Each of them maintains an identical copy of the common database (a.k.a. the distributed ledger).
+Each of them maintains an identical copy of the common database (also known as a distributed ledger).

 Nodes need to communicate the state of data in the ledger to each other.
-By the state of data, we refer to information like who has Bitcoin and how much.
+By the state of data, we refer to information like who has Bitcoin and how much they hold.

-The very first consensus in blockchain was proof of work (PoW), created by the developers of Bitcoin.
+The very first consensus in blockchain was Proof of Work (PoW), which was created by the developers of Bitcoin.
 Since then, this consensus mechanism has been copied, reworked and upgraded.
 This paved the way for other, more advanced types of consensus mechanisms.

 The way consensus is reached depends on the type of consensus mechanism at play.
 Let’s take a look at how this works with PoW.